The NOURISHED Method for Self-Care

 I – Interrupt Screen Time 📱 – Put the phone down.
 Close the laptop.
 Look out the window, read a book, meditate, go for a run.
 Your brain needs a break.

 S – Self-care 💖 – Tune in.
 Ask yourself: What do I need right now?
 Listen for the answer; your body knows.
-We care so much for others, and that's good, but be sure to keep yourself in the rotation.
+We care so much for others, and that's good, but be sure to keep yourself in the rotation—not just as a backup plan, but as a priority.

-E – Exercise (Movement) 🚴♂️ – Science tells us that moving your big muscles (by walking, for example) or doing mindfulness techniques like Yoga are known stress-reducers.
-When we're outside our Window of Tolerance (thank you Aundi Kolber), just a short walk can help bring us to regulation.
+E – Exercise (Movement) 🚴♂️ – Science tells us that moving your big muscles (by walking, for example) or doing mindfulness techniques like Yoga can regulate your nervous system and reduce stress.
+When we're outside our window of tolerance (credit Aundi Kolber for that phrase), just a short walk can help bring us back to regulation and calm.

 When we take care of the basics, we create space for deeper work and lasting transformation.